oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_vcn_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Whether IPv6 is enabled for the VCN.
 Default is `false`.
 If enabled, Oracle will assign the VCN a IPv6 /56 CIDR block.
+You may skip having Oracle allocate the VCN a IPv6 /56 CIDR block by setting isOracleGuaAllocationEnabled to `false`.
 For important details about IPv6 addressing in a VCN, see <a href='https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm'>IPv6 Addresses</a>.</div>
                                             <div>Example: `true`</div>
                                                         </td>
             </tr>